person holding paper near pen and calculator

 How do actors pay taxes in the UK?

-Actors fill out a self assessment, either online or on paper, in order to declare everything they’ve earned through acting every year.
+Self-employed actors fill out a self assessment, either online or on paper, in order to declare everything they’ve earned through acting every year.
+This is how tax for actors works in the UK.

 What can you claim back on tax as an actor?

-There are so many things you can claim on tax as an actor.
-Some of these include headshots, showreel, Spotlight membership, Equity membership, research trips, travel to shows and auditions, digs and accommodation, classes, training, and workshops, equipment such as cameras, microphones, audition clothes and editing software.
+There are so many things you can claim tax relief on as an actor.
+Some of these tax deductions UK include headshots, showreel, Spotlight membership, Equity membership (which is on the hmrc professional subscriptions list of approved subscriptions), research trips, travel to shows and auditions, digs and accommodation, classes, training expenses, and workshops, equipment such as cameras, microphones, audition clothes and editing software.
+You can claim professional fees and union fees which are tax deductible UK.
+There is tax relief for expenses of employment and professional subscriptions tax relief.

 Do actors have to pay tax?